rpenmatc/Alzheimers-Research/README.md

 #### MMSE Prediction:

-Here is the google form that takes your information to predict your MMSE score: shorturl.at/jAKL7.
+Here is the google form that takes your information to predict your MMSE score: [MMSE PREDICTION](https://docs.google.com/forms/d/e/1FAIpQLSfKuRvqtKkMWoycQKUdDfc7HM-Ni73XON573PxgY9RiNIYidw/viewform?vc=0&c=0&w=1&flr=0).
 You will recieve an email with your result after filling out this google form.
 The data in this form must be inputed specifically, as asked, to recieve the correct information.

 #### Future State Prediction (CN, MCI, AD):